Forgiveness: Avoid This Mistake When You Forgive Someone

 Every time I saw her after that, I felt uneasy.
 It bothered me for a because I knew she carried this burden of offense toward me but since I didn’t know what it was, I couldn’t correct it.
 The situation troubled me for a couple of months.
 Finally my husband encouraged me to let it go because there was not anything further I could do.”

 When you approach someone to tell them you forgive them or to clear up an offense, you and the other person can resolve things better if you are clear about what it is that offended you.
-I will cover how to do that in more depth in another post.
-In the meantime, review these previous posts, 10 tips on sharing thoughts and feelings and how to get over being offended.
+Review these previous posts, 10 tips on sharing thoughts and feelings and how to get over being offended for tips on to effectively deal with offenses.

 Also, if you are in Linda’s position, you could possibly say something like, “You know I am so sorry I offended you and to make it worse, I don’t remember it.
 I am truly sorry and please know that I have high regard for you.
 I hope that even though I offended you, you can find it in your heart to forgive me and to let it go because it was not my intent or desire to hurt you.”